newjersey/navigator.business.nj.gov/content/src/licenses/massage-therapy.md

 - Current mailing address
 - Current business address
 - Professional liability insurance in a minimum amount of $1M per occurrence and $3M aggregate per policy year
-- Pay the associated fees for the registration renewal
+- Applicable fees paid for the registration renewal

 > **Once completed, you will have:**
 >